7 Tips for Intermodal Transportation Success

 5. Watch Weight and Dimensions

-A domestic intermodal container may have slightly different dimensions than a truck trailer.
+A domestic intermodal transportation container may have slightly different dimensions than a truck trailer.
 This can often disqualify certain loads.
 The standard truckload weight is 45,000 pounds, while intermodal can only load at 42,500 pounds.

 6. Block and Brace